MDecker-MobileComputing/Hexo-Demo/README.md

 <br>

-To generate the web content, call the following command:
+To generate the web content, call the following commands:
 ```
+hexo clean
 hexo generate
 ```